 In an effort to catch up with the times, Warner Brothers and DC Films made some wild aesthetic choices and placed some peculiar narrative bets that didn't quite pan out.
 (Shout out to the Knightmare "flash-forward" in Batman v Superman.)
 Having weathered a storm of bad press and some behind-the-scenes shakeups, the company has shifted toward a new strategy that's more focused on playing to the strengths of individual characters, like the light-hearted adventure Shazam!, rather than prioritizing complicated, Avengers-like team-ups.
 (Minus the fan-demanded Snyder cut of Justice League and the James Gunn-helmed Suicide Squad sequel.)
-And now, with WarnerMedia and HBO teaming up for the new streaming service HBO Max, pretty much all of these titles are available to watch anytime.
+And now, with WarnerMedia and HBO teaming up on its streaming service HBO Max, pretty much all of these titles are available to watch anytime.

 (A note: This list only contains the films in the DC Extended Universe, and therefore doesn't include older Warner Brothers movies based on DC properties like any of the previous Batman films, the Christopher Reeve Superman movies, Superman Returns, or Green Lantern, though you'll find most of them on HBO Max, too.)

 11. Suicide Squad (2016)